alpqr/qrhiimgui2/README.md

 - Input is migrated to the new API in 1.87+. (the key code mapping table may still be incomplete, though)

-- Additionally, plain QWindow applications (or, from Qt 6.7 on, QRhiWidget) are supported too.
-See the simplewindow example.
+- Additionally, plain QWindow applications or anything that renders with QRhi (e.g., from Qt 6.7 on, QRhiWidget and QQuickRhiItem) are supported too.
+  See the simplewindow and imguiinrhiwidget examples.

 ![Screenshot](screenshot.png)
 (screenshot of the customtextureingui example)